jakejhc/Portfolio-Projects/README.md

 ##  5. Time series:
    Time series analysis aims to analyze the correlation between time and any time-dependent variables.
 In the notebooks titled "Project T" and "Project T2", the sample data are imported from YFinance API and elsewhere.
 LSTM with different optimizers and parameters are able to make predictions with reasonably good scores, along with other time seriels models.
 One of the notebook uses Keras, and the other uses Tensorflow.

-## 6. Olist Customer Analysis
-   Olist is a Brazilian ecommerce platform.
-Seller, customer, order, and product information are provided by Olist and used to predict customer satisfaction, which can be critical to the growth and success of any ecommerce platforms.
-Many of the original features did not correlate well with the target (class label 1 for satisfaction).
-Instead, the frequency of purchase by the same customer, seller popularity, time differences between purchasing stages, delivery speed, regional population and income are engineered as new features.
-Along with features such as product description length, product categories, seller state etc., these newly engineered features lead to much enhanced AUC-ROC scores of over 0.85.
-Logistic Regression and Random Forest Classifier generate satisfying F1 scores with 100k rows and 15 features.
-XGboost can bring the AUC-ROC and F1 score slightly higher with proper hyperparameter tuning.
-Time lapse videos of sales map are produced by using the Python Folium library.
-Recency, Frequency, and Monetary (RFM) analysis is used to perform customer segmentation with individualized customer relationship management (CRM) strategies.